 Compete366 is a Microsoft Gold Partner, expert at delivering Microsoft Azure Services.

-Azure is Microsoft’s Infrastructure as a Service offering which provides cloud-based servers, storage, bandwidth and services connected to over the internet.
+Azure is Microsoft’s Infrastructure as a Service offering which provides cloud-based servers, storage, bandwidth, virtual desktops and services connected over the internet.
 These servers form part of your company’s network in just the same way as if they were located on your premises, and your staff will perceive no difference.
 The differences for you as a business though are that:

 - It is an operational expense rather than a capital one